Kasturi-Mahendra-Sawant/Kasturi-Mahendra-Sawant/README.md

 ## 👋 Hey there, I’m Kasturi Sawant!

 Welcome to my GitHub profile 😊
-I’m an *MCA-SANDWICH (1st Year) student* with a strong interest in *Data Analysis, **SQL, **Python, and **Java*, and a growing passion for cloud technologies.
+I’m an *MCA-SANDWICH (1st Year) student* with a interest in *Data Analysis, **SQL, **Python, and **Java*, and a growing passion for cloud technologies.

 ---

 ### 🚀 About Me
 - 🎓 MCA-SANDWICH – 1st Year Student
 - 📊 interested in AWT(Advance Web Technology)
-- 🧠 Strong foundation in SQL and Java, python and data concepts
+- 🧠 foundation in SQL and Java, python and data concepts
 - ☁ AWS Certified with hands-on cloud exposure
 - 🧮 IBM Certified in SQL
 - 🌱 Learning by doing — practice, projects, repeat